buildFlash/ios-ch/README.md

 # ios-ch

-# react-native-test
+Build An iOS app in swift

-Build a react native app that:
+that:

 - Pulls data of all [launches](https://docs.spacexdata.com/?version=latest#5fc4c846-c373-43df-a10a-e9faf80a8b0a) - filter out all launches before 2014